Slamy/Wiki_MiSTer/Input-devices.md

 MiSTer supports the use of a JammaSD by detecting if the pressed buttons are from player 1 or 2.
 You first have to configure player 1 in main menu (as a joystick) (and also remap it in cores if needed).
-Player 2 inputs will be auto defined.
+Player 2 inputs will be auto defined, like if it was a second identical joypad.
 JammaSD support was added with a VID/PID that should be the same across all devices, but if your device has a different VID/PID, you can adjust it in the MiSTer.ini file.